guettli/programming-guidelines/README.md

 If you want to store structured data, then PostgreSQL is a save default choice.
 It fits in most cases.
 Use all features PostgreSQL does offer.
 Don't constrain yourself to use only the portable SQL features.
-It's ok if your code does work only with PostgreSQL and no other database, if this will solve your current needs.
-If there is the need to support other databases in the future, then handle this problem in the future, not today.
+It's ok if your code does work only with PostgreSQL and no other database if this will solve your current needs.
+If there is a need to support other databases in the future, then handle this problem in the future, not today.
 PostgreSQL is great, and you waste time if you don't use its features.

-Imagine there is be a a Meta-Programming-Language META (AFAIK this does not exist) and it is an official standard created by the ISO (like SQL).
+Imagine there is a Meta-Programming-Language META (AFAIK this does not exist) and it is an official standard created by the ISO (like SQL).
-You can compile this Meta-Programming-Language to Java, Python, C and other languages.
-But this Meta-Programming-Language would only support 70% of all features of the underlaying programming languages.
-Would it make sense to say "My code must be portable, you must use META, you must not use implementation specific stuff!"?.
+You can compile this Meta-Programming-Language to Java, Python, C, and other languages.
+But this Meta-Programming-Language would only support 70% of all features of the underlying programming languages.
+Would it make sense to say "My code must be portable, you must use META, you must not use implementation-specific stuff!"?.
 No, I think it would make no sense.

 My conclusion: Use all features PostgreSQL has.
-Don't make your live more complicated than necessary and don't restrict yourself to use only portable SQL.
+Don't make your life more complicated than necessary and don't restrict yourself to use only portable SQL.

 Great features PG has, which you might not know yet:

 * [Insert/Update/Delete Trigger](https://www.postgresql.org/docs/current/sql-createtrigger.html)
 * "SELECT FOR UPDATE ....
-SKIP LOCKED" gives you the perfect fundation for a task-queue.
+SKIP LOCKED" gives you the perfect foundation for a task-queue.
 For example [Procrastinate](https://github.com/peopledoc/procrastinate)
 * [PGAdmin](https://www.pgadmin.org/) nice GUI to configure your databases.
 * [Fulltext Search](https://www.postgresql.org/docs/current/textsearch.html)

-There is just one hint: Avoid to store binary data in PostgreSQL.
-A S3 service like [minio](https://min.io/) is a better choice.
+There is just one hint: Avoid storing binary data in PostgreSQL.
+An S3 service like [minio](https://min.io/) is a better choice.

 ### Where to not use PostgreSQL?

 -   For embedded systems SQLite may fit better
     \* Prefer SQLite if there will only be one process accessing the database at a time.
 As soon as there are multiple users/connections, you need to consider going elsewhere
--   TB-scale full text search systems.
+-   TB-scale full-text search systems.
 -   Scientific number crunching:
     [hdf5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format)
 -   Caching: Redis fits better
--   Go with the flow: If you are wearing the admin hat (instead of the dev hat), and you should install (instead of develop) a product, then try the default db (sometimes MySQL) first.
+-   Go with the flow: If you are wearing the admin hat (instead of the dev hat), and you should install (instead of developing) a product, then try the default DB (sometimes MySQL) first.

 Source: PostgreSQL general mailing list:
 <https://www.postgresql.org/message-id/5ded060e-866e-6c70-1754-349767234bbd%40thomas-guettler.de>